Quick Reference

 Why it matters: Moves beyond recall and helps learners practice real-world decisions with feedback.

-Extras: Blog post · Storyboard/map template
+Resources: Blog post · Storyboard/map template

 Business Outcome

-Extras: Blog post · Outcome worksheet
+Resources: Blog post · Outcome worksheet

 C